Sinfolke/ispa-parser/README.md

 ### Todo
   - Make blocks for IF conditions and add EXIT instruction
   - Add while instruction and apply when qualifier is '+' or '*'
   - Fix error bad_any_cast for accessor
+  - Finish method call
 ### Parser syntax

   see ```concepts/syntax```